AlecFessler/AdaptivePatchingViT/README.md

 The APViT extends the standard Vision Transformer architecture with two key modifications:

-1. An Adaptive Patching module (based on STN) for dynamic patch selection: This module learns to generate affine transformation parameters for each patch.
+1. An Adaptive Patching module (based on STN) for dynamic patch selection: This module learns to sample a set of patches using predicted affine transformations.
 2. An interpolation mechanism for positional embeddings: This ensures that positional information accurately reflects the locations of the dynamically selected patches.

 These modifications are integrated seamlessly, maintaining the core structure of the Vision Transformer while enhancing its ability to focus on relevant image regions.